HellRok/Taylor/README.md

 [raylib](https://www.raylib.com/).
 I'm trying to build a very simple way for people to get into game development.
 This is trying to replicate the simplicity of QBasic but with a more of a modern approach.

-## To Do

-1. Finish mapping the rest of raylib, so far I think I've done about 30%
-2. Build an actual game with this